v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0301-Create and deploy device profiles.md

 3. Wait for the profile to be created.
 It will take around 30-60 seconds.

-    _Note: When you are logged on using your Azure AD credentials you will benefit from Single-Sign-On (SSO) to Azure AD, Intune and Office 365._
+    _Note: When you are logged on using your Azure AD credentials you will benefit from Single-Sign-On (SSO) to Azure AD, Intune and Microsoft 365._

 #### Task 4: Create device profile based on scenario